ottaplackan/Java-GUI-Programs/README.md

 # Java GUI Programs

-Simple GUI programs using java for beginers.
+Simple GUI programs using java for beginners.